deponian/logalize/readme.md

   # that builds on other patterns. for example, you want to make a highlighter
   # for the "logfmt" format. an example of "logfmt" log line:
   # ts=2024-02-16T23:00:02.953Z caller=db.go:16 level=info component=tsdb msg="Deleting..."
-  # you can't use log formats (see above) because the structure of "logfmt" is variable.
+  # you can't use formats (see above) because the structure of "logfmt" is variable.
   # in such a case, you can describe the base "logfmt" element (xxx=xxx) and look for other
   # existing patterns (date, time, IP address, etc.) on the right side of the equals sign
   # (see how to accomplish this below in the "themes" section)